gdsbook/book/notebooks/02_geospatial_computational_environment.md

 import geopandas as gpd
 ```

-Now, every time we want to access a function from `geopandas`, all we need to
+Now, every time we want to access a function from `geopandas`, we need to
-type before the function's name is `gpd.`.
+type "`gpd.`" before the function's name.
 However sometimes we rather import
 only parts of a library.
 For example, we might only want to use one function.
 In this case, it might be cleaner and more efficient to bring the function
 itself only: